konstellation-io/kai/README.md

       dev     creates a complete local environment.
       start   starts minikube kai profile.
       stop    stops minikube kai profile.
-      login   creates a login URL and open your browser automatically on the admin page. build   calls docker to build all images inside minikube. deploy  calls helm to create install/upgrade a kai release on minikube. delete  calls kubectl to remove runtimes or versions.
+      build   calls docker to build all images inside minikube. deploy  calls helm to create install/upgrade a kai release on minikube. delete  calls kubectl to remove runtimes or versions.